-- Maintain a cumulative grade point average of 3.0. - All required graduate credit hours for the MSN track must be completed within 6 years of the student' initial admission into the program. - A maximum of 6 years is permitted for completion of the degree.
-All requirements for the degree must be completed within the 6 year time frame.
+- Maintain a cumulative grade point average of 3.0. - All required graduate credit hours for the specified degree must be completed within 6 years of the student's initial admission into the program. - A maximum of 7 years is permitted for completion of the degree.
+All requirements for the degree must be completed within the 7-year time frame.
 The years are counted backwards from the anticipated date the degree will be conferred.
-Hours taken which exceed this time limit will not count in the degree program. - A student must receive the departmental writing and oral endorsement by preparing an evidence based practice project and manuscript.
+Hours taken which exceed this time limit will not count in the degree program. - A student must receive the departmental writing and oral endorsement by preparing an evidence based practice project/DNP Project manuscript.
 The paper is evaluated for clarity and organization of ideas, professional style, mechanical proficiency, research process, and synthesis of findings.
 A student must receive oral endorsement by demonstrating competency in organizations of thought and learning while articulating in a professional manner.
-The writing and oral endorsements are evaluated in the capstone course for all MSN tracks.
+The writing and oral endorsements are evaluated in the capstone courses. - GAP Analysis: Analysis for Individualized Course of Study.
+In accordance with the 2016 Criteria for Evaluation of Nurse Practitioner Programs, a Gap Analysis is conducted for each applicant, based on prior education and certification as well as academic didactic and clinical needs, to determine their specific course of study.